PieLabs/pie-docs/introduction.md

 In Summary, the PIE Framework:

-- uses Custom Elements to define PIE's re-usable UI Elements
+- uses [Custom Elements](https://www.w3.org/TR/custom-elements/) to define PIE's re-usable UI Elements
 - uses JSON data to configure questions/interactions
 - uses NPM for definition of PIEs and for dependency resolution
-- uses module bundling and packing to create optimized shareable 'binary' bundles for rendering items
+- uses module bundling and packing techniques to create optimized shareable 'binary' bundles for rendering items

 ### Does it Support Standards?

-PIE itself is not a standard, it is an Open Source technical implementation designed to provide an immediate solution to a real-world problem.
-It provides tools for developing, packaging and rendering Assessment Items that use PIEs.
-Interactions that are developed and packaged using the tools provided in this framework will render correctly using the Player provided by this framework - on any system.
+PIE itself is not a standard, it is an Open Source technical implementation designed to provide an immediate solution to an existing problem.
+It provides tools for developing, packaging and rendering Assessment Items that use PIE interactions.
+Interactions that are developed and packaged using the tools provided in this framework will render correctly - on any modern web system.

 We have great respect for the standards process and standards bodies in the education field.
 If at some time the format specifications used by this technology may make sense to be adopted as a standard we would welcome such a development.